tolaave/minesweeper-da/README.md

 - ResEdit 2.1.3 to create all resources and draw the graphics.
 All graphics were hand-drawn using 100% ResEdit 2.1.3 to mimic the original Windows 3.x minesweeper as closely as possible, with some "mac-like" modifications to them :)
 - Only external tools used were Compact Pro & Dropbin running in Basilisk2 to package the final, compiled game (as I didn't have time to figure out why CompactPro fails to create new archives under MACE, instead failing on resource loading error)

+Some notes on the graphics:
+- The DA should support multi-monitor setups with any color depths, even if crossing window between monitors (not tested though!)
+- Tile graphics are implemented as 'cicn's drawn through PlotCIcon on color quickdraw systems, and as 'SICN's loaded into BitMaps drawn through CopyBits on b&w systems
+- The 'cicn's have b&w versions (same as in 'SICN's) of tiles, so that they'll get automatically selected by QuickDraw depending on the target device (monochrome versions are used for 1- and 2-bit devices)
+- Colors in the 'cicn' resources are selected so that they should look nice also in 16-color modes (as QuickDraw converts the 8-bit colors into the 4-bit palette during drawing)
+- When handling Update events, DeviceLoop is used to determine color depth of drawing target devices to select proper background pattern & color combination for each device

 After compiling, this desk accessory was tested briefly running System 7.x in other emulators, and MacOS 9.x on real hardware.

 Although game code is original, there's a couple bits of sample code from the THINK Pascal Demo application samples: